ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 - `--user, -u` – The username.
 Default value: default.
 - `--password` – The password.
 Default value: empty string.
 - `--ask-password` - Prompt the user to enter a password.
 - `--query, -q` – The query to process when using non-interactive mode.
-Specifying `--query` multiple times are allowed(`--query "SELECT 1;" --query "SELECT 2;"...`).
+Specifying `--query` multiple times is allowed (`--query "SELECT 1;" --query "SELECT 2;"...`).
 Cannot be used simultaneously with `--queries-file`.
 - `--queries-file` – file path with queries to execute.
 Cannot be used simultaneously with `--query`.
 - `--multiquery, -n` – If specified, multiple queries separated by semicolons can be listed after the `--query` option.
 For convenience, it is also possible to omit `--query` and pass the queries directly after `--multiquery`.
 - `--multiline, -m` – If specified, allow multiline queries (do not send the query on Enter).